PolySync/misra-rust/MISRA-Rules.md

+# MISRA:C
+*Guidelines for the use of the C language in critical systems.*

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->